 Artists & Performers

-HSU’s ideaFest has grown in recent years to include visual and performing artists, musicians, filmmakers, and much more!
-Each year in addition to our poster presentations, HSU Students, Staff, and Faculty arrange live performances and presentations during the reception.
-Listed below are the projects and performers from 2019's ideaFest.
-While the symposium this year is now being hosted online, we hope to include many selected written and digital performances.
-We look forward to scheduing next year's 8th Annual ideaFest Symposium with more creative projects and arts!
+Humboldt’s ideaFest has grown in recent years to include visual and performing artists, musicians, filmmakers, and much more!
+Each year in addition to our poster presentations, Cal Poly Humboldt students, staff, and faculty arrange live performances and presentations during the reception.
+Listed below are the projects and performers you can expect to see in 2022...

-The music department will showcase HSU students as soloists, composers, and performers in chamber ensembles.
-Coordinated by Cindy Moyer, Chair of the Music Department (firstname.lastname@example.org)
+The music department will showcase Humboldt students as soloists, composers, and performers in chamber ensembles.
+Coordinated by Cindy Moyer and Virginia Ryder of the Music Department (firstname.lastname@example.org)

 Celebration of First-Year Writing

-First-year students at Humboldt State will showcase academic and creative writing in various formats, including spoken word, digital posters, empirical research, and presentations.
+First-year students at Cal Poly Humboldt will showcase academic and creative writing in various formats, including spoken word, digital posters, empirical research, and presentations.
 Come celebrate first-year student writing.
 Coordinated by Lisa Tremain, English Department (Lisa.Tremain@humboldt.edu).